-Step 3: Square stitch and/or bead weaving on a loom used to create a wall hanging of specific dimensions.
-Beader must demonstrate stitch technique, increasing/decreasing, color/shading usage, and appropriate finishing.
+Step 1: Square Stitch and/or Bead Weaving on a Loom used to create a wall hanging of specific dimensions.
+Beader must demonstrate stitch technique, increasing/decreasing, color/shading, and appropriate finishing.

-Step 5: An original dimensional piece using right-angle weave, with minimum size limitations.
+Step 5: Right Angle Weave is used to create an original piece with minimum size limitations.
 Appropriate use of materials and stitch techniques is emphasized.

 Judging: May and November

 Judging Criteria: Workmanship, selection of appropriate materials, mastery of beading techniques, color, and ability to follow directions.

 After enrollment, a program packet is sent by email from the program chair.
 Please allow a week for your registration to be processed.